tyt063144/TTLinks/docs/macservice/mac_address.md

      - `_search_oui()`: Searches the local OUI database to find the OUI associated with the MAC address.
      - `binary_digits`: Returns the binary representation of the MAC address as a list of bits.
      - `binary_string`: Returns the binary representation of the MAC address as a binary string.
+     - `address`: Returns the MAC address as a list of octets.
      - `__str__()`: Returns the MAC address in a human-readable hexadecimal format.

 2. **`MACAddr` Class**: